Part of the Bedroom Engineering Series : Frame → Mattress → Pillow → Thermal → Motion → Safety → Recovery Debt

 II.
 Microclimate Entrapment: The 2-Inch Failure

-The thermal battlefield is not the entire mattress.
-It’s the ~2-inch boundary layer between your skin and the surface.
-If air in this layer cannot refresh, heat accumulates and evaporative cooling collapses.
+The thermal problem isn’t the entire mattress—it’s the ~2-inch boundary layer between your body and the surface.
+If air in this zone cannot refresh, heat builds, humidity rises, and evaporative cooling breaks down.

 Conduction vs. Convection (Why “cool-to-touch” fails)